GintsM/Bugs-for-Partner/README.md

 # Bugs for Partner
- try to find with browser
+ Try to find with browser

+ There some bugs in JavaScript.